execRooted/S.E.G-Project/README.md

 # Secure Encrypted Gateway (S.E.G)
+*This is a self-contained project, made 100% in Python.
+---
 **Download**

 This project is specificly for Windows, so just download the zip, and in a cmd window paste this command: